gradle/gradle/design-docs/managed-component-model.md

 - Enforce that `@Defaults` rules cannot be applied to an element created using non-void `@Model` rule.
 - Enforce that subject cannot be mutated in a validate rule

 # Feature 6: Internal views for managed types

+- Model report should not show internal stuff, at least by default.

 # Feature 7: Plugin author attaches source sets to managed type